lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 The interview was on May 13th.
 Previous years they used to take test and then the interview but this time they announced that they will only take the interview.

-There were two professors of which I recognized one of them was Prof. Shalabh Bhatnagar (I2) (don't know about second professor).
+There were two professors of I1 and I2.
+(I recognized one of them)

 I1: Read my details from his laptop.
 It was about my btech, my work experience etc and asked me to confirm it ?